FAQs About Online RN to BSN Programs

 Will I Make More Money With a BSN?

-According to the latest BLS data, the average salary for registered nurses is $73,300 annually.
+According to the latest BLS data linked above, the average salary for registered nurses is $93,600 annually.
 While pay can vary depending on your experience, region and job title, BSN RNs usually make more than nurses without a bachelor’s degree.

 Which BSN RN Jobs Pay the Best?

 In addition to building new knowledge, BSN courses prepare RNs to step into more complex nursing and leadership roles.
-If you’re currently a nursing manager, the degree can also give you the credential you need to get promoted or improve your salary.
+If you’re currently a nursing manager, the degree can also give you the credentials you need to get promoted or improve your salary.
+Of course, as with all salaries, they will vary.
+Holding a BSN can lead to a higher salary over time as well as unlock potential roles.

 Here are a few of the great-paying jobs you can explore as a BSN RN.